Comitatus (warband)

 In history writing, a comitatus, which is Latin for a group of companions (comites), is an armed escort or retinue, especially in the context of Germanic warrior culture, where warbands were tied to a leader by an oath of fealty.
 The concept describes the relations between a lord and his retainers.
-Traditionally scholars have seen such Germanic warbands as the origin of later, medieval European institutions involving nobles and their armed retainers.
-On the other hand, many scholars today consider the Roman era report of these warbands as more of a literary trope rather.
+Traditionally, scholars have seen such Germanic warbands as the origin of later medieval European institutions involving nobles and their armed retainers.
+On the other hand, many scholars today consider the Roman era report of these warbands as more of a literary trope.

 Scholars Bruce Mitchell and Fred C. Robinson describe the comitatus more fully:A heroic warrior brought up in this [comitatus] tradition would show a reckless disregard for his life.
 Whether he was doomed or not, courage was best, for the brave man could win lof [glory among men] while the coward might die before his time.
 This is the spirit which inspired the code of the comitatus.
 While his lord lived, the warrior owed him loyalty unto death.
 If his lord were killed, the warrior had to avenge him or die in the attempt.
 The lord in his turn had the duty of being generous to his warriors.
-He had to be the great fighter to attract men, a man of noble character and a generous giver of feasts and treasure to hold them.The comitatus ideal is seen in Old English heroic literature, such as The Battle of Maldon, Beowulf, The Battle of Brunanburh,The Battle of Finnsburh, and the story of "Cynewulf and Cyneheard."
+He had to be the great fighter to attract men, a man of noble character and a generous giver of feasts and treasure to hold them.The comitatus ideal is seen in Old English heroic literature, such as The Battle of Maldon, Beowulf, The Battle of Brunanburh, The Battle of Finnsburh, and the story of "Cynewulf and Cyneheard."
 The comitatus is also examined through a Christian context in works such as Dream of the Rood, where Christ is depicted more as a warrior-king doing battle with the Devil and accepts physical defeat for spiritual victory.
 The rood, or cross, in the poem acts as a retainer "who is forced by his very loyalty to become the instrument of his beloved Lord's execution."

 In late Roman and early medieval times, the Latin word comitatus referred to an office or jurisdiction held by a comes or count.
 In later medieval and modern times, "comitatus" became the Latin term for a geographical region or county where the jurisdiction of the count was effective.

 Posse comitatus ("power/force of the county"; comitatus is 4th declension so the genitive termination is ūs), usually shortened to posse, is a group of people helping a sheriff or other official representing the county to enforce the law.

 Origins

 The term comitatus is credited to the Roman historian Tacitus.
-In his treatise Germania (98.AD), the comitatus is a retinue of warriors who follow a lord (princeps).
-Tacitus used the terms comes (follower) and comitatus (following) a small number of times in a single passage his Germania:
+In his treatise Germania (98 AD), the comitatus is defined as a retinue of warriors who follow a lord (princeps).
+Tacitus used the terms comes (follower) and comitatus (following) a small number of times in passages in his work: